thesolecloset/Belly-Button-challenge/README.md

 * Deploy your app to GitHub Pages and posted link to page - https://thesolecloset.github.io/Belly-Button-challenge/

 ### Documented Help Received For Assignment
-Received Help From Dave Gillis(Teacher)
+Received Help From Study Groups